Night Hunting Lights | How to Use Light To Bring in More Predators

 The key to success in predator hunting is learning how to properly use your equipment.
-In this segment, we will discuss how to scan fields with your hunting light.
+In this segment, we will discuss how to scan fields with your night hunting light.
 When a predator hunting light is used effectively, it can be more valuable than night vision or thermal scanners.
-This might seem ridiculous to a beginner, but it comes down to learning how to properly use your hunting light to maintain your camouflage and quickly identify coyotes, bobcats, fox and other predators.
+This might seem ridiculous to a beginner, but it comes down to learning how to properly use your night hunting light to maintain your camouflage and quickly identify coyotes, bobcats, fox and other predators.

 Learning How to Scan while Predator Hunting

 Electronic calls and decoys have made it easy to bring coyotes, bobcats, and other predators in close.
 The key to properly dispatching them is locating them before they locate you.
 This is where learning how to scan using predator night hunting lights comes in.
 Use the light to your advantage, and your success rate will increase significantly.